TopShelfCraft/EEAuth/README.md

 ## What are the system requirements?

-Craft 4.0+ and PHP 8.0+
+Craft 5.0+ and PHP 8.0+

 ## I found a bug.

-I'm not surprised... **Legacy Login** is still in beta.
-Please open a GitHub Issue or submit a PR.
+Please open a GitHub Issue or submit a PR to the `5.x` branch!

 * * *